 General Obligation Bonds.
-The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K, \$2.37 billion authorized and unissued general obligation bond authorization remaining under Measure R (net of the Bonds) and \$3.591 billion authorized and unissued general obligation bond authorization remaining under Measure Y. The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K authorization, Measure R authorization and Measure Y authorization over the next several years to finance various elements of the District's capital plan.
+The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K, \$3.27 billion authorized and unissued general obligation bond authorization remaining under Measure R and \$3.985 billion authorized and unissued general obligation bond authorization remaining under Measure Y. The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K authorization, Measure R authorization and Measure Y authorization over the next several years to finance various elements of the District's capital plan.
+The District expects to sell approximately \$397,365,000 of general obligation bonds authorized under Measure Y and, subject to market conditions, approximately \$132,325,000 of general obligation bonds authorized under Measure Y and, subject to defease or prepay approximately \$190 million of outstanding certificates of participation and the proceeds of the general obligation Bonds.
+See "PLAN OF FINANCE - Authority for Issuance - General" in this Official Statement.

 Certificates of Participation.
-The District expects that, from time to time, additional capital projects will be approved by the Board for funding through the execution and delivery of Certificates of Participation ("COPs").
-Approximately \$150 million of COPs are expected to be issued in Fiscal Year 2006-07 to fund a parking garage, near the District's administration headquarters, buses and information technology projects.
+The District expects that, from time to time, additional capital projects will be approved by the Board for funding through the execution and delivery of Certificates of Participation (or "COPs").
+Approximately \$68 million of COPs are expected to be issued in 2006 to fund a parking garage and conference center at the District's administrative headquarters.